 The chief compliance and ethics officer is assigned the overall responsibility for the compliance and ethics program and is delegated day-to-day operational responsibility.
-The chief compliance and ethics officer reports functionally to the Audit and Compliance Committee of the Board of Trustees and administratively to the president and to the vice president and executive chief of staff.
+The chief compliance and ethics officer reports functionally to the Audit and Compliance Committee of the Board of

+Trustees and administratively to the president and to the vice president and executive chief of staff.
 The chief compliance and ethics officer and staff members have organizational independence and objectivity to perform their responsibilities and all activities of the office free from influence.

 The chief compliance and ethics officer oversees the University Compliance, Ethics, and Risk office and is responsible for developing the Program as required by this Plan.
 The full responsibilities of the chief compliance and ethics officer and office are detailed in the University Compliance, Ethics, and Risk Charter (Appendix D).
 The charter is reviewed at least every three years for consistency with applicable Board of Governors and university regulations, professional standards, and best practices.
-The charter is approved by the Board of Governors.
+The charter is approved by the Board of Trustees and a copy of the approved charter and any subsequent changes are provided to the Board of Governors.